mkevre/Kabar-k-buru-maya/content/rest/overview/resources-in-the-rest-api.md

 ## HTTP verbs

-Where possible, the {% data variables.product.product_name %} REST API strives to use appropriate HTTP verbs for each action.
+Where possible, API v3 strives to use appropriate HTTP verbs for each action.

 Verb | Description